 Rose – sacred to all love

-There are also a number of flowers that symbolise fidelity including:
+There are also a number of flowers that symbolize fidelity including:

 - Indian jasmine